Cisco ASA: Architecture

-Options

-The 5512-X, 5515-X, 5525-X, 5545-X and 5555-X can have an extra interface card added.

-The 5585-X has options for SSP.
-SSP stands for security services processor.
-These range in processing power by a factor of 10, from SSP-10 SSP-20, SSP-40 and SSP-60.
-The ASA 5585-X has a slot for an I/O module.
-This slot can be subdivided into two half width modules.

-On the low end models, some features are limited, and uncrippling happens with installation of a Security Plus License.
-This enables more VLANs, or VPN peers, and also high availability.
-Cisco AnyConnect is an extra licensable feature which operates IPSec or SSL tunnels to clients on PCs, iPhones or iPads.
+Versions 7.0 to 9.0, plus 9.3 and 9.5 reached their end of life.
+The final version of software for the 5505-5550 models was released in 2014.

 Models

+55 Series (2010–2018)

 The 5505 introduced in 2010 was a desktop unit designed for small enterprises or branch offices.
 It included features to reduce the need for other equipment, such as an inbuilt switch, and power over Ethernet ports.
 The 5585-X is a higher powered unit for datacenters introduced in 2010.
-It runs in 32 bit mode on an Intel architecture Atom chip.
+It runs in 32-bit mode on an Intel architecture Atom chip.

-Cisco determined that most of the low end devices had too little capacity to include the features needed, such as anti-virus, or sandboxing, and so introduced a new line called next generation firewall.
-These run in 64 bit mode.
+Cisco determined that most of the low end devices had too little capacity to include the features needed, such as anti-virus, or sandboxing, and so introduced a new line of next-generation firewalls called Firepower.
+These run in 64-bit mode.